-other entities such as governments, hospitals, etc. For India-based patents, 74% of total 7,754 U.S. utility patents were assigned to a firm entity, 5% to an individual or identified as unassigned, 20% to universities and research institutes, and 2% to other entities.
-It can be concluded that firms are the main contributors of the recent increase of U.S. patents in India and China.
+LexisNexis Corporate Affiliations, Hoover's Online, and assignees' websites to assign the proper assignee types for all China- and India-related assignees.
+After this procedure, we find that 78 percent of all 12,419 US utility patents granted to Chinese inventors were assigned to a firm entity, 12 percent to an individual or identified as unassigned, 9 percent to universities and research institutes, and 1 percent to other entities such as governments, hospitals, and so forth.
+For India-based patents, 74 percent of total 7,754 US utility patents were assigned to a firm entity, 5 percent to an individual or identified as unassigned, 20 percent to universities and research institutes, and 2 percent to other entities.
+It can be concluded that firms are the main contributors of the recent increase of US patents in India and China.

 Who owns these patents?
-For India, U.S. MNCs own the majority of India-based U.S. patents.
-Of all 5,716 India-based patents assigned to a firm entity, 70% are assigned to U.S. MNCs, 18% are assigned to Indian indigenous firms, 3% are assigned to Germany (3%), and 3% are assigned to France-Italy.
+For India, US MNCs own the majority of Indiabased US patents.
+Of all 5,716 India-based patents assigned to a firm entity, 70 percent are assigned to US MNCs, 18 percent are assigned to Indian indigenous firms, 3 percent are assigned to Germany, and 3 percent are assigned to France and Italy.
 These patents are owned by a single firm, STMicroelectronics Pvt.
 Ltd., the Indian subsidiary of French-Italian multinational electronics and semiconductor manufacturer STMicroelectronics.
-The remaining 5% is distributed among all other countries.
-For China, at the assignee nationality level, Taiwanese and U.S. MNCs own the majority of Chinese patents assigned to a firm entity, 36% are assigned to Taiwanese MNCs or their Chinese subsidiaries, 29% are assigned to U.S. MNCs, and 23% are assigned to Chinese indigenous firms.
-Other important nations and areas include Hong Kong, Germany, and Japan, which account for 3%, 2%, and 2% respectively.
-The remainder as a whole accounts for 6%.
+The remaining 5 percent is distributed among all other countries.
+For China, at the assignee nationality level, Taiwanese and US MNCs own the majority of Chinese patents, even more than Chinese indigenous enterprises.
+Of all 9,744 China-based patents assigned to a firm entity, 35 percent are assigned to US MNCs, and 23 percent are assigned to Chinese indigenous firms.
+Other important nations and areas include Hong Kong, Germany, and Japan, which account for 3 percent, 2 percent, and 2 percent, respectively.
+The remainder as a whole accounts for 6 percent.

-At the firm level, Table 1 lists the top 10 firm assignees of India-generated U.S. patents.
-Among them, eight are U.S. MNCs and one is a French-Italian MNC.
+At the firm level, table 5.1 lists the top ten firm assignees of India-generated US patents.
+Among them, eight are US MNCs and one is a French-Italian

+MNC.
 The only Indian indigenous firm in the list is Ranbaxy, one of the world's top generic pharmaceutical companies.
-Table 2 lists the top 10 firm assignees of China-generated U.S. patents.
+Table 5.2 lists the top ten firm assignees of China-generated US patents.
 Among them, Hon Hai, a Taiwanese manufacturing firm, also known by its English name Foxconn, leads the list.
-As the largest manufacturer of electronics and computer components worldwide, Hon Hai conducts intensive R&D in China and has 2,958 U.S. utility patents, or 30% of total China-based firm-owned U.S. patents.
-Microsoft, with 765 patents, or 8%, is a distant second.
+As the largest manufacturer of electronics and computer components worldwide, Hon Hai conducts intensive R&D in China and has 2,958 US utility patents, or 30 percent of total China-based, firm-owned US patents.
+Microsoft, with 765 patents, or 8 percent, is a distant second.
 The third is Huawei, an indigenous Chinese firm that has quickly become one of the leading networking and telecommunication equipment suppliers in the world.